Original Article

 Abstract

-Background and objectives: Atrial Fibrillation (AF) is the most prevalent persistent arrhythmia with a great burden on people’s health and society.
-Due to associations between psychological factors and AF in previous studies, this study was conducted to investigate the association between perceived stress and arrhythmia.
+Background and Objectives: Atrial fibrillation (AF) is the most prevalent persistent arrhythmia and imposes a substantial burden on public health and society.
+Given prior evidence linking psychological factors with AF, this study was conducted to investigate the association between perceived stress and arrhythmia.

-Methods: In this case-control study, participants were recruited from the outpatient clinic of Rajaie Cardiovascular, Medical and Research Center in Tehran, Iran, between May 2021 and September 2021 based on eligible criteria.
-Data were collected through face-to-face interviews by trained research nurses using the appropriate checklists.
-The stress level of participants was evaluated using the Perceived Stress Scale (PSS).
-Data were analyzed by Chi-square, independent T-test, and logistic regression model in SPSS 16.
+Methods: In this case-control study, participants were recruited from the Outpatient Clinic of Rajaie Cardiovascular, Medical, and Research Center in Tehran, Iran, between May 2021 and September 2021 according to eligibility criteria.
+Data were collected through face-to-face interviews by trained research nurses using standardized checklists.
+Stress levels were assessed with the Perceived Stress Scale (PSS).
+Data were analyzed with SPSS, version 22.

-Interpretation and conclusions: The results of this study demonstrate that AF arrhythmia is strongly associated with psychological stress and higher perceived stress scores.
-Interventions targeting reducing stress in those who are at high risk of developing AF are beneficial.
+Interpretation and Conclusions: The findings demonstrate that AF is significantly associated with psychological stress and higher perceived stress scores.
+Interventions aimed at reducing stress in individuals at high risk of developing AF may be beneficial.

 1. Yenikomshian M, Jarvis J, Patton C, Yee C, Mortimer R, Birnbaum H, et al. Cardiac arrhythmia detection outcomes among patients monitored with the Zio patch system: a systematic literature review.
 Current Medical Research and Opinion.
 2019;35(10):1659-70.